GuenterQuast/mimoCoRB/builddoc/index.rst

 wave forms or of intermediate analysis results.

-This project originated from an effort to structure and generalize data acquision for several experiments in advanced physics laboratory courses at Karlruhe Institute of Technology (KIT).
+This project originated from an effort to structure and generalize data acquistion for several experiments in advanced physics laboratory courses at Karlsruhe Institute of Technology (KIT).

 As a simple demonstration, we provide data from simulated signals as would be recorded by a detector for cosmic muons with three detection layers.